spray paint plastic chairs

 There are two main enemies of spray paint.
 Those would be dirt and water.

 So, I’m not sure it’s all that thrifty to paint your chairs.
 However, it did keep them out of the landfill.
-At first, I wasn’t sure how well it would hold up, but it's actually been years since I painted them.
+At first, I wasn’t sure how well it would hold up, but it’s been years since I painted them.

-They held up so well, that when I no longer needed them, I put them to the curb and a neighbor took them.
+They held up so well that I put them to the curb when I no longer needed them, and a neighbor took them.

 Now, how about another quick paint project?